You are here: Home Columns Prairie Fare Prairie Fare: Ponder the Lore of the Fruit of the Season

 Perhaps wedding planners know the supposed link between strawberries and romance.
 Maybe they just know a tasty, good deal when they see one.

-Strawberries are "in season" in the spring, and they appear in local grocery stores at peak quality and a more reasonable price, compared with other times during the year.
+Strawberries are ""in season"" in the spring, and they appear in local grocery stores at peak quality and a more reasonable price, compared with other times during the year.

 Since ancient times, strawberries have been promoted for their healing properties.
 Strawberries are an excellent source of vitamin C, an antioxidant nutrient that helps protect our body's cells from damage.
 They also contain folate, fiber, potassium and a little iron.